History events

 1940 — (18nd Adar-1, 5700) The Land Transfer Regulations aimed at ending Jewish property acquisition in Palestine were put into effect by the British government

-1942 — (10nd Adar-1, 5702) In Kovno, the German issued an order stipulating “that the Jews were to submit all books in their possession” – which resulted in the confiscation of over 100,000 books; The first transport of French Jews was sent to Nazi-Germany
+1942 — (10nd Adar-1, 5702) The Shoah.
+In Kovno, the German issued an order stipulating “that the Jews were to submit all books in their possession” – which resulted in the confiscation of over 100,000 books; The first transport of French Jews was sent to Nazi-Germany

 1943 — (22nd of Adar I, 5703) Work orders were increased in the Lodz Ghetto increased, easing tensions within the ghetto since more Jews would be needed to work and less would be exposed to deportation;